-Established in 2002 by a group of classical guitarists with a passion for sharing their music and exploring their art form, the Cleveland Classical Guitar Society (CCGS), eager to extend this passion to the broader community, first began presenting performances for the public by highly acclaimed classical guitarists in 2009.
-The well regarded International Series, as it is now known, brings world renowned musicians to Cleveland and, in its most recent season, drew nearly 1,300 audience members to performances at Plymouth Church UCC in Shaker Heights, a venue known for its timeless aesthetics and excellent acoustics.
-Two years after launching the International Series, recognizing the limited opportunities for music and arts instruction in Cleveland public schools, CCGS launched an educational program aimed at providing primarily urban youth in Northeast Ohio with the much-needed opportunity to learn music, play the guitar, and perform alongside their peers.
+Established in 2002 by classical guitarists eager to share their art form, the Cleveland Classical Guitar Society (CCGS) extended this passion to the broader community in 2009 through public performances by highly acclaimed classical guitarists.
+The well-regarded International Series, as it is now known, brings world-renowned musicians to Cleveland, drawing more than 1,300 audience members in its most recent season to performances at Plymouth Church UCC and the Maltz Performing Arts Center (each known for its timeless aesthetics and excellent acoustics).
+Two years after launching the series, CCGS introduced an education program in response to the limited access of instrumental music instruction in Cleveland K-12 schools, providing the youth of Cleveland an opportunity to engage in deeply meaningful music-making.

-Now in its 15th year, CCGS employs two full-time staff and several part-time, contracted music teachers while continuing to offer its two signature programs: the International Series and educational outreach, frequently blending the two so that students can watch and learn from famous professional artists.
-Just as the organization has evolved over time, so has its purpose, from providing an informal outlet for music enthusiasts to connect over a shared passion to its current, comprehensive mission to teach, inspire, and connect.
+Now in its 17th year, CCGS employs three full-time staff and full- and part-time teachers while continuing to offer its two signature programs: the International Series and Education Program.
+The two programs frequently interact, with CCGS students performing as the “opening act” at all International Series concerts, and every International Series artist teaching CCGS students through school outreach and public masterclasses.
+Just as the organization has evolved over time, so has its purpose: from providing an informal outlet for music enthusiasts to connect over a shared passion to its current, comprehensive mission to Teach, Inspire, Connect.

-The CCGS is committed to presenting thrilling and diverse concert experiences in Cleveland.
-The International Series has already established itself as one of the finest series in the country, with internationally renowned artists and a superior concert experience.
-The CCGS collaborates with many organizations in the Cleveland community including: Cleveland Chamber Music Society, Les Délices, John Carroll University, Polish American Cultural Center JPII, Boys & Girls Club, and Cleveland Institute of Music.
+CCGS is committed to presenting thrilling and diverse concert experiences in Cleveland.
+The International Series has already established itself as one of the finest series in the country, presenting a roster of internationally renowned artists.
+The annual Showcase Concert features some of the finest local performers in Northeast Ohio in a free concert.
+CCGS collaborates with many organizations in the Cleveland community including: Cleveland Chamber Music Society, Les Délices, John Carroll University, and the Cleveland Institute of Music.